nadirasaid8/fintohub/README.md

 ```

 ## RUN THE BOT
-after that run the Fintopio bot by writing the command
+after that run the Fint*pio bot by writing the command

 ```bash
 python main.py